 The World's Largest StoreIn 1902 Macy’s moved to Broadway and 34th Street, where it is presently situated in Herald Square.
 An expansion onto 7th Avenue in 1924 gave Macy’s over one million square-feet of retail space and allowed it to boast an impressive title- “The Largest Store in The World.“ Macy’s is huge, so shoppers should pick up a visitor’s guide upon entering the store which provides a detailed store layout.
 The Visitor’s Service desk on the second level offers concierge services, a coat check and even refreshments.
 There isn’t much you can’t find at Macy’s.
 The store offers apparel of every brand and designer imaginable from sportswear to eveningwear.
 In addition to hundreds of designer brands, shoes, coats, cosmetics and fragrances, Macy’s also features a bridal gown salon, a wig salon and a fur vault.
 On the upper levels customers will find giftware and home furnishing including china, crystal, silver and linens.
 During the holiday season, Macy's “SantaLand” is a popular destination for families, and the store’s holidays windows and exterior decorations make going to Macy’s a special part of the holidays even if you don’t step foot inside the store.

 Deals, Deals and More DealsMacy’s is famous for its sales (especially one-day sales on Wednesdays and Saturdays) and is a favourite destination for savvy bargain hunters.
 Customers visiting from outside of New York can save even more - head to Visitor’s Service to pick up a 10% discount card upon presentation of out-of-state identification.

-Location: 151 W. 34th Street and Broadway, New York City, New York
+Location: 151 West 34th Street at Broadway, New York City, New York

 Note: This information can change without notice.
 Confirm all details directly with the company in question.